WhatTheDickens/engl340-s24/index.md

 ##### Before class

 - Read *Walden*, "Where I Lived, and What I Lived For."
-- Read the pages in this module.
+- Read the pages in "Meet the *Walden* manuscript."

 ##### In class